Inflectra/rapise-documentation/docs/Guide/setting_up_selenium.md

 #### Chrome

-To use Selenium with Google Chrome, you will need to download the latest version of the Chrome Driver:
+To use Selenium with Google Chrome, you will need to download the latest version of ChromeDriver:

 <http://chromedriver.storage.googleapis.com/index.html>

-The list of versions at time of writing was:
+At the time of writing, the list of versions was:

 ![clip0007](./img/setting_up_selenium8.png)

-When you click on the folder for the latest version you will see the various files that can be downloaded:
+Clicking the folder for the latest version displays the various files available for download:

 ![clip0008](./img/setting_up_selenium9.png)

-Download the **chromedriver\_win32.zip** to your local PC.
+Download **chromedriver_win32.zip** to your local PC.

-The file inside the zip archive is called **chromedriver.exe** and you need to copy it into the **C:\\Program Files (x86)\\Inflectra\\Rapise\\Bin** folder (or wherever you installed Rapise).
+The **chromedriver.exe** file inside the zip archive needs to be copied into the **C:\\Program Files (x86)\\Inflectra\\Rapise\\Bin** folder (or your Rapise installation directory).

 #### Firefox

-To use Selenium with Mozilla Firefox, you will need to download the latest version of the Gecko Driver:
+To use Selenium with Mozilla Firefox, download the latest version of GeckoDriver:

 <https://github.com/mozilla/geckodriver/releases>

 Download **geckodriver-vx.xx.x-win32.zip** to your local PC.

 ![Gecko](./img/setting_up_selenium_gecko.png)

-The file inside the zip archive is called **geckodriver.exe** and you need to copy it into the **C:\\Program Files (x86)\\Inflectra\\Rapise\\Bin** folder (or wherever you installed Rapise).
+The **geckodriver.exe** file inside the zip archive needs to be copied into the **C:\\Program Files (x86)\\Inflectra\\Rapise\\Bin** folder (or your Rapise installation directory).

 #### Microsoft Edge

-To use Selenium with Microsoft Edge, you will need to download the latest version of the Edge Driver from the Microsoft website:
+To use Selenium with Microsoft Edge, download the latest version of Edge WebDriver from the Microsoft website:

 <https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/#downloads>

 ![selenium\_webdriver\_download\_edge](./img/setting_up_selenium4.png)

-Create a new folder on your local PC called:
+Create a new folder on your local PC, named:

 **C:\\Program Files (x86)\\Microsoft Web Driver**

-Download the **MicrosoftWebDriver.exe** to this local folder you just created:
+Download **MicrosoftWebDriver.exe** to the local folder you just created:

 ![selenium\_webdriver\_download\_edge2](./img/setting_up_selenium5.png)

 #### Internet Explorer

-To use Selenium with Internet Explorer, you will need to download the latest version of the Internet Explorer IE Driver:
+To use Selenium with Internet Explorer, download the latest version of IEDriver:

 <http://selenium-release.storage.googleapis.com/index.html>

-The list of versions at time of writing was:
+At the time of writing, the list of versions was:

 ![clip0005](./img/setting_up_selenium6.png)

-When you click on the folder for the latest version you will see the various files that can be downloaded:
+Clicking the folder for the latest version displays the various files available for download:

 ![clip0006](./img/setting_up_selenium7.png)

-Download the **IEDriverServer\_XXXX\_X.X.X.zip** to your local PC:
+Download **IEDriverServer_XXXX_X.X.X.zip** to your local PC:

 - IEDriverServer\_Win32\_X.X.X.zip (for 32-bit Internet Explorer)
 - IEDriverServer\_x64\_X.X.X.zip (for 64-bit Internet Explorer)

-The file inside the zip archive is called **IEDriverServer.exe** and you need to copy it into the **C:\\Program Files (x86)\\Inflectra\\Rapise\\Bin** folder (or wherever you installed Rapise).
+The **IEDriverServer.exe** file inside the zip archive needs to be copied into the **C:\\Program Files (x86)\\Inflectra\\Rapise\\Bin** folder (or your Rapise installation directory).

 ## Chrome for Testing

-In 2023 Google [introduced](https://developer.chrome.com/blog/chrome-for-testing) `Chrome for Testing` - a new Chrome flavor that specifically targets web app testing and automation use cases.
-It addresses `auto-update: great for users, painful for developers` problem.
-In Rapise we implemented an easy way of managing `Chrome for Testing` binaries.
-It allows downloading Chrome binaries as well as automatic creation of [browser profiles](selenium_settings_dialog.md#selenium-profiles).
+In 2023, Google [introduced](https://developer.chrome.com/blog/chrome-for-testing) `Chrome for Testing`—a new Chrome flavor that specifically targets web app testing and automation use cases.
+It addresses the problem of `auto-update: great for users, painful for developers`.
+In Rapise, we implemented an easy way to manage `Chrome for Testing` binaries.
+It allows for downloading Chrome binaries and automatic creation of [browser profiles](selenium_settings_dialog.md#selenium-profiles).

 ### Chrome for Testing Dialog

-To open `Chrome for Testing` dialog use main menu `Tools > Chrome for Testing`.
-It will show the list of available Chrome versions.
+To open the `Chrome for Testing` dialog, use the main menu `Tools > Chrome for Testing`.
+This will display a list of available Chrome versions.

 ![Chrome for Testing Dialog](./img/chrome_for_testing_dialog.png)

-The list is taken from
+The list is retrieved from:

 ```
 https://googlechromelabs.github.io/chrome-for-testing/known-good-versions-with-downloads.json